Quaternium-15

 Quaternium-15 (systematic name: hexamethylenetetramine chloroallyl chloride) is a quaternary ammonium salt that has been used as a surfactant and preservative.
 It acts as an antimicrobial agent because it slowly releases formaldehyde, which is a preservative with biocidal properties.

 Both quaternium-15 and formaldehyde release agents have been the subjects of controversy.
-They are often banned in US and Europe.
+They are banned in much of the US and Europe.

 It can be found under a variety of names, including Dow Chemical Company: Dowicil 200 (cis isomer only), Dowicil 75 and Dowicil 100 (both a mix of cis and trans isomers).

 Synthesis

 Quaternium-15 can be prepared by treating hexamethylenetetramine with 1,3-dichloropropene.
 A mixture of cis and trans isomers are produced.

 Applications

 The isolated cis-compound is used primarily in cosmetic applications, with a maximum permitted concentration in the EU of 0.2%.
 The mixed product (cis- and trans-) is used in a wider range of formulations such as: emulsifiable metal-cutting fluids, latex and emulsion paints, liquid floor polishes and floor waxes, and glues and adhesives.